RobertJGabriel/color-switcher-angular/README.md

 - Download this repo.
 - Copy the [core.js](assets/js/app/core.js)
-- Look into index.html for the html to include.
+- Look into index.pug for the html to include.

 ## License